Gopesh2210/Loan-Predictor/README.md

 ## Setting up SQLite database

+- Linux and macOS come preinstalled with SQLite for windows download it from [here](https://www.sqlite.org/download.html)

-- Run the convrert csv to sql.py file to conver the csv file to SQLite database which is in the Loan-Predictor folder
+- Run the convrert csv to sql.py file to convert the csv file to SQLite database which is in the Loan-Predictor folder

 ```
 $ python3 convrert csv to sql.py